 Digital Twin technology is used for a wide variety of purposes and most businesses have something to gain.
 However, there have been some strong Digital Twin use cases in certain major industries, which are worth exploring here.

 Manufacturing & Engineering

-Creating virtual replicas undoubtedly has clear benefits for manufacturing and engineering industries.
+Creating virtual replicas undoubtedly has clear benefits for the manufacturing and engineering industries.
 The role of Digital Twin in manufacturing requires little introduction.
-It enables firms to test new designs quickly and efficiently, whether its small products or large, complex equipment.
+It enables firms to test new designs quickly and efficiently, whether it’s small products or large, complex equipment.
 Testing a new supply chain in a virtual setting is easy, whereas testing the physical equivalent involves shutting down production, losing profits as a result – something that should only be done when necessary and when the most optimal strategy has been determined.

 Of course, such technology can do so much more than this.
 One interesting example of this is GE’s Digital Wind Farm.
-By using digital recreations of its wind farms, operators can produce optimised maintenance strategies, taking weather and other factors into consideration.
+By using digital recreations of their wind farms, operators can produce optimised maintenance strategies, taking weather and other factors into consideration.
 All of this leads to improved reliability and an increase in the energy output produced, due to both improved maintenance and a better assessment of various conditions.